rust42/SA-Mini-Project/readme.md

 Programming Language -> Spring boot, Spring cloud

-After running project you can check the pods, services, ing
+After running project you can check the pods, services, ingress controller, logs by using following command.

+to view list of the pods. kubectl get pods

+to view list of the services kubectl get svc

+To view logs kubectl logs pod-name

+to view ingress kubectl get ingress

+to view configmap list

+kubectl get configmap to view secrets kubectl get secrets

+for deleting all the pods,services, ingress, configmap, secret goto setup folder and enter following command. chmod +x delete.sh && ./delete.sh